Jessica K. Fink - California Western

-[political science, with Highest Distinction]
+B.A., University of Michigan [political science, with Highest Distinction]

 Remedies, Employment Law, Employment Discrimination and Constitutional Law I

 After graduating from law school, Fink spent five years practicing with the Chicago firm of Sidley Austin LLP as a member of the labor and employment practice group, where she litigated a wide variety of employment-related matters in state and federal court and before administrative tribunals, including discrimination, wrongful termination, ERISA and wage and hour claims.
 Fink also counseled businesses of all sizes with respect to a broad range of employment-related issues, and she provided training to employers and their workforces regarding legally appropriate employment practices.

 - Jessica Fink, In Defense of Snooping Employers, 16 U. Pa.
 J. Bus.
-Law __ (forthcoming 2013).
+Law __ (2013).

 - Jessica K. Fink, The Supreme Court’s Open-Ended Protection Against Third-Party Retaliation Doctrine, Hastings L. J. Voir Dire 7 (2011), at http://www.hastingslawjournal.org/voir-dire/third-party-retaliation.